Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 {{% /section-centered %}}

-{{% section-centered heading="Queuing Games" %}}
+{{% section-centered heading="Waitless Games?" %}}

-This game is something I call a "queuing game".
+This game is part of a genre I invented which I call "waitless games" or "queuing games".

 What does that mean?

-* You don't need a table, chairs, or much space at all
+* You don't need a table, chairs, or much space at all.
-* The game requires very little material
+* The game requires very little material.
-* Rounds are fast and can be started/paused/ended at an instant
+* Rounds are fast and can be started/paused/ended at an instant.
+* (If possible, turns happen simultaneously so you literally don't need to wait.)

 In other words, take this game with you wherever you go.
 Whenever you have to wait for something, stand in line, have some downtime ... play it!